b0noI/NeMo/docs/source/core/exp_manager.rst

 *   **Enable/Disable Asynchronous Checkpointing (PTL ModelCheckpoint):**
     Command line: ``python your_script.py exp_manager.checkpoint_callback_params.async_save=True``

 It's important to note that for distributed training scenarios, especially when using NeMo's ``DistributedCheckpointIO``, model-specific flags might also influence asynchronous behavior.
-Flags such as ``model.enable_async_ckpt=True`` or ``model.enable_optimized_async_ckpt=True`` can provide more specialized control or optimizations for asynchronous distributed checkpoints.
+Flags such as ``model.enable_async_ckpt=True`` can provide more specialized control or optimizations for asynchronous distributed checkpoints.
 Refer to the :ref:`NeMo Distributed Checkpoint User Guide <dist-ckpt-user-guide-label>` for more details on these advanced distributed checkpointing options.

 Resume Training
 ---------------